Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 If open during your trip, we recommend adding about 15 minutes to your drive to make a pit stop at the Great Vermont Corn Maze, the largest corn maze in New England.

+The Great Vermont Corn Maze is a fun way to begin your morning and something we consider the epitome of a fall activity!
 I mean… we can’t share a New England Fall Road Trip without including three things: fall foliage, hot apple cider, and corn mazes, right!?

 Okay, and maybe pumpkins, too… which is why you’ll be getting your fill of pumpkins toward the end of your road trip. 🎃